DEI in the Workplace—We Could Do Better

 During Black History Month, brands everywhere are changing their logo, making their declarations, and—for a month—they make an effort, take action, and have a voice.
 But the decision to speak in a racially sensitive way, or to take a stance around social issues impacting our communities, often causes brand leaders to pause and ask themselves—should brands have a voice in this space?

-When asked, 61 percent of brand leaders say yes, without a doubt.
-However, 34 percent believe brands should speak out, but with caveats.
+When asked, 61% of brand leaders say yes, without a doubt.
+However, 34% believe brands should speak out, but with caveats.
 So, what are the caveats?
 When is it appropriate for brands to speak out?
 And, if they are a part of the conversation, how do they do so authentically, and honestly?

-Here are a few considerations brand leaders must acknowledge:
+There are a few considerations brand leaders must acknowledge.

 And, the world knows the difference between the two.
 It’s one thing to take a stand, draw a line in the sand, and tell the world where your brand weighs in on the topic in a racially sensitive way.
 It’s an entirely different type of energy to use race (or any social issue for that matter) as a marketing campaign.

 This year, Target has created an exclusive collection created by and for the Black community that is part of a larger, ongoing campaign called Black Beyond Measure.
 Along with their in-house design team, Black designers and creators from Historically Black Colleges and Universities (HBCUs) competed to have their designs selected for the campaign.
 The collection includes apparel with messages like, “Black & Beautiful” and “You good?”, as well as goods such as skincare, pet accessories, and home goods from Black-owned businesses.
 Most importantly, the campaign involved included and consulted leaders and creators from the Black community throughout the process to ensure it was racially sensitive in a thoughtful and respectful way.